Anwar8/Blaze/README.md

 #### 28 Feb 24
 From Felippa's book today I read:
 - Chapter 3 "Residual Force Equations" - the chapter introduces the control variable $\boldsymbol{\kappa}$, state variable $\boldsymbol{u}$, and residual vector $\boldsymbol{r}$.
 It also, most importantly, establishes the tangent stiffness matrix $\boldsymbol{K}=\frac{\partial \boldsymbol{r}}{\partial \boldsymbol{u}}$.
 Did not need to go beyond section 3.4.
 - Chapter 11 "The Total Lagrangian Plane Beam Element: Formulation" - this chapter introduces the Euler-Bernouli and Timoshenko beam elements, but only formally goes through the Timoshenko beam.
 It establishes that the Timoshenko beam is an easier beam to work with if corrected with the *residual bending flexibility* (RBF) correction that prevents shear-locking.
 This beam is only 2D, and I was hoping for a 3D beam-column element.
 Felippa states that 3D beam-column elements are still research areas.
 The matrices derived have many variables and look intimidating.
 There is a flowchart or rather 'roadmap' showing the steps to get the tangent stiffness.
+Felippa notes that this element has a worse-performing geometric stiffness than the BE beam-column element.
 - Chapter 12 "The Total Lagrangian Plane Beam Element: Implementation" - a detailed implementation in `Mathematica` of the previously introduced beam element is presented here.
 The code is given inside a figure and is very hard to follow without a bigger screen where I would be able to break down the congested and compacted code.
 The implementation of the beam-column stiffness matrices (both material and geometric) actually only take half a page.
 It may be possible to directly implement this code myself.
 This chapter then has many validation exercises. **I am starting to think that just the introduction of geometric nonlinearity (and validation exercises) is enough for the project prep and I should forget about the dynamic solver.**

+The following chapters are necessary:
+- Chapter 13: Corotational Formulation Overview I
+- Chapter 14: Corotational Formulation Overview II
+- Chapter 16: The CR Formulation: BE Plane Beam *(CR = Corotational, BE = Bernouli-Euler)*
+- Chapter 20: Overview of Solution Methods
+- Chapter 21: Continuation Under Load Control
+- Chapter 22: Continuation Under General Control: Predictor
+- Chapter 23: Continuation Under General Control: Corrector
+- Chapter 24: Incremental-Corrective Methods: Implementation *(there are mistakenly two chapters labelled as 24)*

+I have also considered looking beyond Felippa's notes, perhaps at the beam-column elemenet used in `OpenSees` or the one used in `Abaqus`.
+The reason for that is I want a 3D implementation of a beam-column element not a 2D one. `OpenSees` has a new reference for its beam-column element to a 2021 paper; might be worth checking out.
+However, my experience is that papers in this area tend to be difficult to follow.

 #### 27 Feb 24
 Carlos Felippa emailed me his notes!
 I was too tired to do much work except some very brief reading on the bus on the way to work.